Mircea Florian (musician): Defection and return

 Florian and DeR KuB have organized several events reuniting Romanian folkloric ensembles from Hungary, Serbia and Ukraine with bands representing the various traditions of minority groups in Romania.
 He personally spent a week in Satu Mare Prison, coaching the detainees' own musical project, and created portrait projection shows in Satu Mare and Bratislava.
 In addition to opening for Phoenix and Covaci at reunion concerts in 2003, Florian has performed with the Shukar Collective project, which mixes electronic music with Romani tradition.
 He and Shukar's DJ Vasile remixed several Ursari renditions of old songs, "some five out of eleven" entries on the Collective's album, and including the single Anna e Manole.
 He intended to continue work with this group, but it disbanded following lead singer Tamango's illness.

-Florian's performance art was showcased in exhibits at the National Theater Bucharest, the International Center for Contemporary Art, the Cluj-Napoca Technical College etc. In addition, he was visiting scholar at the Caragiale Academy of Theatrical Arts and Cinematography and Babeş-Bolyai University.
+Florian's performance art was showcased in exhibits at the National Theatre Bucharest, the International Center for Contemporary Art, the Cluj-Napoca Technical College etc. In addition, he was visiting scholar at the Caragiale Academy of Theatrical Arts and Cinematography and Babeş-Bolyai University.
 Florian was also invited to sing at the Stufstock event of Vama Veche, in 2004, but refused to perform on stage, and gave an impromptu concert on one of the side alleys, in hopes of addressing only his real fans.
 Florian was later a guest at Festivalul Plai, a multicultural music event held in Timișoara city.
 He also returned to attend the Gărâna Jazz Festival, and tried to set up his own world music festival project, in Certeze.
 His presences at Folk You! in Vama Veche were included on the festival's "best of" compilation for 2007.
 In January 2008, after polling the Romanian music critics, Sunete magazine ranked Florian the 11th most important musician in the country's pop history.